aclark4life/blog/2017/06/26/saml-1-alex-clark-0/index.rst

 Eventually I created five, count them five, separate test repositories while tackling SAML.
 Part of that proliferation-of-repositories is possibly due to some anti-branching sentiment on my part (I'm not really anti-branching, but sometimes I prefer to "start clean" instead of branching):

-- https://github.com/aclarktest/django-saml2-sp (Fork of an existing repository that works great as a proof of concept along with https://github.com/aclarktest/django-saml2-idp)
-- https://github.com/aclarktest/django-saml2-idp (Fork of an existing repository that works great as a proof of concept along with https://github.com/aclarktest/django-saml2-sp)
 - https://github.com/aclarktest/django-saml2-test (Where most of my research occurred.)
 - https://github.com/aclarktest/django-samlicious (Let's start over with lessons learned in a new app.)
 - https://github.com/aclarktest/dj-sam (Let's start over again, with a slightly different approach.
 And here the effort dies; relics remain as a cautionary tale to passersby.)